Euthyphro dilemma: Jewish thought

 The basis of the false dilemma response—God's nature is the standard for value—predates the dilemma itself, appearing first in the thought of the eighth-century BC Hebrew prophets, Amos, Hosea, Micah and Isaiah.
 (Amos lived some three centuries before Socrates and two before Thales, traditionally regarded as the first Greek philosopher.)
 "Their message," writes British scholar Norman H. Snaith, "is recognized by all as marking a considerable advance on all previous ideas," not least in its "special consideration for the poor and down-trodden."
 As Snaith observes, tsedeq, the Hebrew word for righteousness, "actually stands for the establishment of God's will in the land."
 This includes justice, but goes beyond it, "because God's will is wider than justice.
 He has a particular regard for the helpless ones on earth."
 Tsedeq "is the norm by which all must be judged" and it "depends entirely upon the Nature of God."

 Hebrew has few abstract nouns.
 What the Greeks thought of as ideas or abstractions, the Hebrews thought of as activities.
 In contrast to the Greek dikaiosune (justice) of the philosophers, tsedeq is not an idea abstracted from this world of affairs.
 As Snaith writes:

 The Hebrew stance on what came to be called the problem of universals, as on much else, was very different from that of Plato and precluded anything like the Euthyphro dilemma.
 This has not changed.
 In 2005, Jonathan Sacks wrote, "In Judaism, the Euthyphro dilemma does not exist."
 Jewish philosophers Avi Sagi and Daniel Statman criticized the Euthyphro dilemma as "misleading" because "it is not exhaustive": it leaves out a third option, namely that God "acts only out of His nature."

-St. Thomas Aquinas
+Thomas Aquinas

-Like Aristotle, Aquinas rejected Platonism.
-In his view, to speak of abstractions not only as existent, but as more perfect exemplars than fully designated particulars, is to put a premium on generality and vagueness.
+In Aquinas' view, to speak of abstractions not only as existent, but as more perfect exemplars than fully designated particulars, is to put a premium on generality and vagueness.
 On this analysis, the abstract "good" in the first horn of the Euthyphro dilemma is an unnecessary obfuscation.
 Aquinas frequently quoted with approval Aristotle's definition, "Good is what all desire."
 As he clarified, "When we say that good is what all desire, it is not to be understood that every kind of good thing is desired by all, but that whatever is desired has the nature of good."
 In other words, even those who desire evil desire it "only under the aspect of good," i.e., of what is desirable.
 The difference between desiring good and desiring evil is that in the former, will and reason are in harmony, whereas in the latter, they are in discord.